A framework of partial error correction for intermediate-scale quantum computers: Results

-We have thus obtained a strictly tighter lower bound for the cases when the number of clean qubits lies above a threshold independent of the qubit number $n$, which instead depends on the number of clean-noisy boundaries, and the different error parameters in the circuit.
-Our numerical results in Section \ref{sec:numerics} observe a similar exponential decay of output state fidelity with circuit depth $L$ to Theorem \ref{thm:lower-bound}, leading to a threshold number of clean qubits which is also independent of $n$ in the absence of idling noise.
+We have thus obtained a lower bound which shows that the partial error-corrected model strictly outperforms the fully-noisy model when the number of clean qubits lies above a threshold independent of the qubit number $n$ --- instead, it depends on the number of clean-noisy boundaries, and the different error parameters in the circuit.
+Our numerical results in Results Part C are consistent with the exponential decay of output state fidelity with circuit depth $L$ as stated in Theorem~\ref{thm:lower-bound}, leading to a threshold number of clean qubits which is also independent of $n$ in the absence of idling noise.